Kristy Jansen

 The Shadow Costs of Illiquidity

 Kristy A.E.
 Jansen and Bas J.M.
-Werker, November 2022,
+Werker, November 2022, Journal of Financial and Quantitative Analysis, 57(7), 2693-2723.

 Work-in-Progress

-Pension Funds and Liquidity Shocks
+Pension Funds and Cash Flow Shocks

 Aleksandar Andonov, Kristy A.E.
 Jansen, and Josh Rauh